 Course details

-This new course focuses on integrating the human figure into the landscape through outdoor and studio-based study, encompassing both drawing and painting techniques.
+An exploration of integrating the human figure into the landscape through outdoor and studio-based study, encompassing drawing and painting techniques.

 The relationship between the figure and its environment has been a major focus for many artists throughout the history of art, from Piero della Francesca to Tintoretto, Munch to Francis Bacon.
 Artists have sought to portray the mundane and extraordinary moments of daily life, offering viewers a glimpse into the emotions, activities, and interactions that shape our world, reflecting the universal experiences and connections that bind us all.